zhero9/MIPUP/scripts/README.md

 where **filename** is the input file, **vafThreshold** is the threshold for converting VAF values into binary ones (e.g., 0.05) and **minSupport** (variable *k*) is the number of times the binary pattern of the SSNV must appear in the matrix to be kept.

 ## convert_input_for_heuristic.py
-This is a Python script converint the input matrices into transposed binary ones, accepted by the heuristic algorithm from [here](https://github.com/alexandrutomescu/MixedPerfectPhylogeny).
 You probably don't need to bother with this, unless wanting to reproduce the results presented in the paper.
+This is a Python script converting the input matrices into transposed binary ones, accepted by the heuristic algorithm from [here](https://github.com/alexandrutomescu/MixedPerfectPhylogeny).
 Run as:

 	python convert_input_for_heuristic.py filename vafThreshold